pratham-bhatnagar/WorkFolio/README.md

 # LaunchPad
-LaunchPad helps your product crowdfund and create bounties to launch your product.
+LaunchPad helps you crowdfund and create bounties to launch your product, reward your contributors and grow your community.